seyedmowlana123/playwright-assessment/README.md

 URL is stored in the playwright.config.ts file & it is called in the before each method in the test class.
 Therefore it'll execute before every test method.

+User credentials are stored in creds.json file which is inside the data folder for security reasons.

 navigationPage is written to navigate throughout the application by clicking the link.

 Tried to achieve maximum code re-usability.